Sajag28/VITMAS_Task0_21BEC0032/README.md

 19.)
 Nineteenth Command

-git rm waste.html -used for deleting a file
+git rm waste.java -used for deleting a file